arstream/Network-Programming-with-Go/architecture/component_distribution.md

 ![gartner1](../assets/gartner1.gif)

-Modern mobile phones make good examples of this: due to limited memory they may store a small part of a database locally so that they can usuall respond quickly.
+Modern mobile phones make good examples of this: due to limited memory they may store a small part of a database locally so that they can usual respond quickly.
 However, if data is required that is not held locally, then a request may be made to a remote database for that additional data.

 Google maps forms another good example.
 Al of the maps reside on Google's servers.
 When one is requested by a user, the "nearby" maps are also downloaded into a small database in the browser.
 When the user moves the map a little bit, the extra bits required are already in the local store for quick response.